-In testimony whereof, I have hereunto set my name, and caused the seal of the Grand Lodge aforesaid to be affixed, this ------ day of ------, Anno Domini one thousand eight hundred and --- and of Masonry five thousand eight hundred and ----. .
-Grand Secretary.
-Attest,

-FORM OF COMMISSION FOR RE-APPOINTMENT.
-From the East of the Grand Lodge of ---.
-This -- day of --, A. L. five thousand eight hundred and --.
-To all the Fraternity of Free and Accepted Masons whom it may concern: I do re-appoint for the present year of our , G. M, District Deputy Grand Master, for the - Masonic District in this State, which District contains the following Lodges, viz.: - And hereby empower him to exercise all the duties, powers and privileges, of said office of District Deputy Grand Master, agreeable to the Regulations of the Grand Lodge, and for the benefit of the Lorges before mentioned, as particularly expressed in the
+FORM OF COMMISSION FOR RE-APPOINTME

+From the East of the Grand Lodge of -

+This - day of -, A. L. five thousand eight hurdred and - To all the Fraternity of Free and Accepted Masons whom it may concern:

+I do re-appoint for the present year of our Masonic Jurisdiction. (ending the -- day of -- next,) our Right Worshipful Brother -- , G. M. --, District Deputy Grand Master, for the -- Masonic District in this State, which District contains the following Lodges, viz.:-

+And hereby empower him to exercise all the duties, powers and privileges, of said office of District Deputy Grand Master, agreeable to the Regulations of the Grand Lodge, and for the benefit of the Lodges before mentioned, as particularly expressed in the Commission given to him at his first appointment.

+Attest, ----, Grand Secretary.